saltastroops/web-manager-2021/docs/development.md

 ```

 !!! note
     The .env file is also read for the unit tests, unless its environment variables are defined elsewhere as well.
 The `conftest.py` file therefore contains a fixture which explicitly defines all these variables and sets their value to an empty string.
+The only exception is the environment variable `TEST_SDB_DSN` whose value will not be set to an empty string.

 ## Running the server